Leo10401/medbot/chatbot/QUICK_START.md

 **1. Enter Initial Symptoms:**
 ```
-Type in the text box: "fever, cough"
+Option A: Type in the text box: "fever, cough"
+Option B: Click symptoms from the sidebar on the right →
 Click: "🔍 Analyze Symptoms"
 ```